Cyber risk and advisory programs that identify security gaps and build strategies to address them.

 Most importantly, Microsoft Defender for Identity allows you to get real-time insights all mapped to the techniques listed in the MITRE ATT&CK framework.

 In addition to using BEC attacks, threat actors are using a variety of techniques such as drive-by social engineering attacks (e.g., SEO poisoning) to deploy malware and ransomware in their victims’ environment.
-As noted in the Disrupting Initial Access report, eSentire’s Threat Response Unit (TRU) saw a surge in drive-by cyberattacks, from 7% in 2020 to 34% in 2021.
+As noted in the Disrupting Initial Access report, eSentire’s Threat Response Unit (TRU) saw a surge in drive-by cyberattacks, from 7% in 2020 to 34% in 2021 that remained into 2022.
 It’s clear that cybercriminals are evolving their tactics as necessary to evade email filtering controls and improvements in Phishing and Security Awareness Training (PSAT).

 Microsoft Defender for Endpoint allows your team to isolate ransomware, stop data exfiltration, and block hands-on-keyboard attackers by quarantining files, blocking known bad or suspicious hash values, terminating malicious processes, conducting reboots of affected systems, and eradicating cyber threats.

 “The Microsoft Defender stack is comprised of an endpoint security solution, an identity solution, an email solution, and a cloud security solution,” says Kurtis Armour, Vice President of Product Management at eSentire.
 “Together, those capabilities encompass everything you need to be able to stop a threat.
 From phishing and social engineering to lateral movement and initial code execution, the vectors that are exploited in nearly 100% of attacks are covered by Microsoft Security.”

 Even though the Microsoft 365 Defender arms your team with a suite of high-quality cybersecurity tools, you still need the right expertise to configure the tools properly and manage them 24/7.